jprasco/fresh-billabong/README.md

 # fresh-billabong
 Don't mind me.
 I'm just experimenting here.
 I have no idea how to navigate GitHub

-Hopefully this will eventually be a madlib-style adlib program with a nifty little app design and all that jaz but right now it is just running in the terminal window.
+I'm just storing all of my silly little programs in here.
+They don't do much but they are sort of fun.
+I for realsies don't know what the end goal is, but it could be fun.

-pls don't commit any crimes with it
+pls don't commit any crimes with my code